 - Sec.
-2.18.
-"IGRA" means the Indian Gaming Regulatory Act of 1988 (PL 100-497, 18 U.S.C. §§ 1166-1168 and 25 U.S.C. § 2701 et seq.), and any amendments thereto, as interpreted by all regulations promulgated thereunder. - Sec.
 2.19.
-"Interested Persons" means (i) all local, state, and federal agencies, which, if a Project were not taking place on Indian lands, would have responsibility for approving the Project or would exercise authority over the natural resources that may be affected by the Project, (ii) any incorporated city within ten (10) miles of the Project, and (iii) persons, groups, or agencies that request in writing a notice of preparation of a draft tribal environmental impact report described in section 11.0, or have commented on the Project in writing to the Tribe or the County. - Sec.
+"Management Contractor" means any Gaming Resource Supplier with whom the Tribe has contracted for the management of any Gaming Activity or Gaming Facility, including, but not limited to, any person who would be regarded as a management contractor under IGRA. - Sec.
 2.20.
-"Management Contractor" means any Gaming Resource Supplier with whom the Tribe has contracted for the management of any Gaming Activity or Gaming Facility, including, but not limited to, any person who would be regarded as a management contractor under IGRA. - Sec.
+"Net Win" means drop from Gaming Devices, plus the redemption value of expired tickets, less fills, less payouts, less that portion of the Gaming Operation's payments to a third-party wide-area progressive jackpot system provider that is contributed only to the progressive jackpot amount. - Sec.
 2.21.
 "NIGC" means the National Indian Gaming Commission. - Sec.
 2.22.
-"Project" means (i) the construction of a proposed Gaming Facility, or (ii) any renovation, expansion or modification of an existing Gaming Facility, a principal purpose of which is to serve the Gaming Facility rather than provide that Facility with an incidental benefit, or (iii) any other activity occurring on the reservation, the principal purpose of which is to serve the Gaming Activities or Gaming Operation, rather than provide the Gaming Activities or Gaming Operation with an incidental benefit, and which may cause a Significant Effect on the Off-Reservation Environment.
-This definition shall be understood to include the addition of Gaming Devices within an existing Gaming Facility, if such additional Gaming Devices may cause either a direct or reasonably foreseeable indirect significant and adverse physical change in the off-reservation environment.
-"Project" does not include impacts that have been previously addressed in a tribal environmental impact report described in section 11.0, or an environmental impact report, statement, or assessment under the 1999 Compact.
-For purposes of this definition, section 11.0, and Appendix B, "reservation" refers to the Tribe's Indian lands within the meaning of IGRA or lands otherwise held in trust for the Tribe by the United States.
+"Project" means any activity occurring on the Tribe's reservation after the effective date of this Compact, the principal purpose of which is to serve the Gaming Activities or Gaming Operation, rather than provide the Gaming Activities or Gaming Operation with an incidental benefit, and which may cause a Significant Effect on the Off-Reservation Environment.
+"Project" does not include an activity that has been both described and the impacts of which have been previously addressed in a tribal environmental impact report described in section 11.0, or in an environmental impact report, statement, or assessment under the Tribe's 1999 Compact; nor does it include any activity otherwise meeting the definition of "Project" for which a notice of preparation has issued pursuant to the Tribe's 1999 Compact prior to the effective date of this Compact, which the parties agree shall be governed by section 10.8 of the Tribe's 1999 Compact.
+For purposes of this definition, section 11.0, and Appendix B, "reservation" refers to the Tribe's Indian lands within the meaning of IGRA or lands otherwise held in trust for the Tribe by the United States. - Sec.

-- Sec.
 2.23.
-"Significant Effect(s) on the Off-Reservation Environment" is the same as "Significant Effect(s) on the Environment" and occur(s) if any of the following conditions exist: - (a) A proposed Project has the potential to degrade the quality of the off-reservation environment, curtail the range of the environment, or achieve short-term, to the disadvantage of long-term, environmental goals. - (b) The possible effects of a Project on the off-reservation environment are individually limited but cumulatively considerable.
-As used herein, "cumulatively considerable" means that the incremental effects of an individual Project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects. - (c) The off-reservation environmental effects of a Project will cause substantial adverse effects on human beings, either directly or indirectly.
+"Significant Effect(s) on the Off-Reservation Environment" occur(s) if any of the following conditions exist: - (a) A proposed Project has the potential to degrade the quality of the off-reservation environment, curtail the range of the environment, or achieve short-term, to the disadvantage of long-term, environmental goals. - (b) The possible effects of a Project on the off-reservation environment are individually limited but cumulatively considerable.
+As used herein, "cumulatively considerable" means that the incremental

+- effects of an individual Project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects. - (c) The off-reservation environmental effects of a Project will cause substantial adverse effects on human beings, either directly or indirectly.